 His work across a wide spectrum of physical and learning difficulties give him a good insight into claimants’ needs.

 Simon has worked in private practice on a diverse range of projects for over 20 years including hi-tech industrial, office, residential, barn and shop conversions and also refurbishment projects across the country.
-For 15 years he specialised in the health sector with GP surgeries, primary health care and neighborhood resource centers for people with severe learning difficulties and Autism.
+For 15 years he specialised in the health sector with GP surgeries, primary health care and neighbourhood resource centres for people with severe learning difficulties and Autism.

 Simon has won awards for his work in the health care sector.